Brooks helps undermanned Grizzlies beat Hornets 108-93

 Bane was 2 of 7 from long distance and extended his streak of games with multiple 3-pointers to five, second-most in NBA history.

 Bismack Biyombo led Charlotte with 16 points and 12 rebounds, and LaMelo Ball had 15 points and a team-best six assists.
-The Hornets got 14 points each from Gordon Hayward and Caleb Martin finished with 14 points apiece.
+The Hornets got 14 points each from Gordon Hayward and Caleb Martin.
 P.J.
-Washington finished with 10 points
+Washington finished with 10 points.

+“A lot of it is on the offensive end,” Borrego said of the Hornets’ struggle to score Friday.
+“We can’t find a rhythm offensively.
+We can’t get good looks or we’re turning it over.
+So, it’s something that we’ve got to address.
+There are some areas that we’ve got to refocus on and there’s not a lot of practice time here.
+So, we’re just going to have to do it through game reps and we’ve got another shot tomorrow night (in Philadelphia).”

 Charlotte was slowed by 9-of-31 shooting from 3-point range, shot just 40.7% from the floor and trailed by as many as 24 points.